nvbn/l9t/README.md

 # L9T

-Resuable typesafe kubernetes configurations with fast development cycle and no yaml.
+Reusable typesafe kubernetes configurations with fast development cycle and no yaml.

 *One step ahead from K8S*